kadena-io/pact/docs/en/pact-reference.md

 - [constant](#defconst) values
 - [models](pact-properties.html)

-When a module is declared, all references to native functions or definitions from other modules are resolved.
+When a module is declared, all references to native functions, interfaces, or definitions from other modules are resolved.
 Resolution failure results in transaction rollback.

-Modules can be re-defined as controlled by their admin keyset.
+Modules can be re-defined as controlled by their governance capabilities.
+Often, such a function is simply a reference to an administrative keyset.
 Module versioning is not supported, except by including a version sigil in the module name (e.g., "accounts-v1").
 However, *module hashes* are a powerful feature for ensuring code safety.
 When a module is imported with [use](#use), the module hash can be specified, to tie code to a particular release.

 As of Pact 2.2, `use` statements can be issued within a module declaration.
 This combined with module hashes provides a high level of assurance, as updated module code will fail to import if a dependent module has subsequently changed on the chain; this will also propagate changes to the loaded modules' hash, protecting downstream modules from inadvertent changes on update.

-Module names must be globally unique.
+Module names must be unique within a namespace.

 #### Interface Declaration {#interfacedeclaration}